-An introduction to Canadian cultural studies, you’ll examine selected literary, film and visual texts from the twentieth century.
-Topics studied will include Native culture, the emergence of cultural nationalism, popular culture, and Canada’s relationship to the U.S. You’ll spend around 2 hours per week in lectures and seminars, and 2.5 hours per week in workshops, studying this module.
+This module forms an introduction to Canadian cultural studies, in which you will examine selected literary, film and visual texts from the twentieth century.
+Topics studied will include Native culture, the emergence of cultural nationalism, popular culture, and Canada’s relationship to the U.S. You will spend around 2 hours per week in lectures and seminars, and 2.5 hours per week in workshops, studying this module.

 American History 1: 1607-1900

-You will be provided with a broad introduction to the history of the United States of America, from its colonial origins to the end of the nineteenth century.
+You will be provided with a broad introduction to the history of the United States of America, from its colonial origins, through revolution, civil war and industrialisation, to the end of the nineteenth century.
 You will spend around 4 hours per week in lectures and seminars studying this module.

 American History 2: 1900-Present Day

 You’ll examine the history of the United States in the twentieth century, assessing changes and developments in the lives of the American people who have faced the challenges of prosperity, depression, war, liberal reform, political conservatism, minority protests, multicultural awareness, and international power.
 Around 4 hours per week will be spent in lectures and seminars studying this module.

 An introductory survey of major texts, authors and developments American literature.
 You will explore a range of forms (novels, short stories, autobiography and poetry) and issues (race, class, gender) as they have been dealt with by writers.
 Around four hours per week will be spent in lectures and seminars studying this module.